Ordering & Referring Information

 To keep the available information up to date, CMS will replace the Report twice a week.
 At any given time, only one Report (the most current) will be available for downloading.
 The file can be downloaded by users with technical expertise and further sorted or manipulated.
 It can also be used to search for a particular physician or non-physician practitioner by NPI or by name.
 Please note the following: (1) Records are in alphabetical order based on the surname of the physician or non-physician practitioner.
 (2) Name suffixes (e.g., Jr.), if they exist, are not displayed.
 (3) There are no “duplicates” in the file.
 Many physicians or non-physician practitioners share the same first and last name; their corresponding NPIs are the assurance of uniqueness.
 (4) Deceased physicians and non-physician practitioners are not included in the file.

 In order to use the CSV file, please left-click on the "Medicare Ordering and Referring File [ZIP, 64400KB]" and save the CSV document contained in the zipped download.
 Right-click on the saved CSV file, select "Open With" on the task bar and select the program through which you would like open the Medicare Ordering and Referring File.
+Note that the CSV files are broken down into two files each within the ZIP file to aid in downloading.
+Users must have the most recent version of Excel in order to open the CSV file.

 The new Initial Physician and Non-Physician Applications Pending Contractor Review files are lists of applications pending contractor review.
 These pending applications have NOT been processed by the CMS contractors.
 These lists have been compiled to allow individuals the ability to verify that an application has been submitted and is awaiting processing.